 The workshop heard of problems with existing Turkish legislation such that Web site owners were not given a chance to defend their Web site content.
 The law is also very problematic in that its ambiguous description of obscenity.

-legally obliged to act on them and launch court processes.
-The courts, in turn, have to rule in accordance with the current Internet publishing laws, which criminalize ambiguously defined offences, such as insulting Atatrk or encouraging suicide
+in turn legally obliged to act on them and launch court processes.
+The courts, in turn, have to rule in accordance with the current Internet publishing laws, which criminalize ambiguously defined offences, such as insulting Atatrk or

-complaints were received, without resorting to a court.
-Warnings were issued to 22 Web sites, and inappropriate content was removed, Sen added: We do not have the authority to block Web sites promoting the terrorist Kurdistan Workers Party [PKK].
+after complaints were received, without resorting to a court.
+Warnings were issued to 22 Web sites, and inappropriate content was removed, Sen added: We do not have the authority to block Web sites promoting the terrorist Kurdistan Workers

+Party [PKK].
 Even when there are complaints about this kind of content, we cannot remove them.
 There are also videos insulting the prime minister, Islam and the Turkish flag.
-Those videos cannot be interfered with, because the law does not say anything about those
+Those videos cannot be interfered with, because the law does not say

-are about 900 courts able to ban web sites based on individual complaints, and it is possible to obtain a ban from multiple courts.
+There are about 900 courts able to ban web sites based on individual complaints, and it is possible to obtain a ban from multiple courts.
 This means the duration of the ban can be extended using another court.
-Also, the courts are under no obligation to inform
+Also, the courts are under no

 After the internet sites youtube.com and dailymotion, the access to the site of kliptube.com is denied to the internet users in Turkey.